Welcome to Reconnect Hall

 We are excited about the new school year and we look forward to working with all stakeholders to ensure a safe and meaningful learning environment for the boys and girls of The Hall County School District.

-This page will provide you with upcoming guidelines for the opening of school in August of 2021.
-Please note that these guidelines are subject to change based on COVID-19 numbers in our community.
+This page will provide you with guidelines for the opening of school in August of 2022.
+Please note that these guidelines are subject to change based on the health status of the community we serve.
 Throughout the school year, we will rely on data, as well as advice from local healthcare professionals and the Department of Public Health to make informed decisions.